MH1989/Baecation/README.md

 # Project Name: Dragon Ball Z Vacation

-Description: A website where a user can go to answer a few questions about themselves and the site will return a vacation destination to them basesd on their answers.
+Description: A website where a user can go to answer a few questions about themselves and the site will return a vacation destination to them based on their answers.

 ## Setup Instructions

 Clone this repository.

-Open Web Broswer and follow "Link" below.
+Open Web Browser and follow "Link" below.

 Includes:
 - all previous standards (last review's objectives) are in place